FarronF/limerick-council-meetings/meetings/2024/04/15-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Meeting of Metropolitan District of Limerick - 20th March 2024.md

 **REPLY:** The Limerick Laneways project is part of the Living Limerick City Centre Initiative which is

 funded under the Urban Renewal Development Fund.
-The Council appointed a design team--- 9
+The Council appointed a design team
+---
+9

 led by Tobins Consulting Engineers, working alongside Allies and Morrison to develop a